CAN bus: Nodes

-Data transmission and arbitration
+Data transmission & arbitration

 CAN data transmission uses a lossless bitwise arbitration method of contention resolution.
 This arbitration method requires all nodes on the CAN network to be synchronized to sample every bit on the CAN network at the same time.
 This is why some call CAN synchronous.
 Unfortunately the term synchronous is imprecise since the data is transmitted in an asynchronous format, namely without a clock signal.

 The CAN specifications use the terms dominant bits and recessive bits, where dominant is a logical 0 (actively driven to a voltage by the transmitter) and recessive is a logical 1 (passively returned to a voltage by a resistor).
 The idle state is represented by the recessive level (Logical 1).
 If one node transmits a dominant bit and another node transmits a recessive bit then there is a collision and the dominant bit wins.
 This means there is no delay to the higher-priority message, and the node transmitting the lower-priority message automatically attempts to re-transmit six-bit clocks after the end of the dominant message.
 This makes CAN very suitable as a real-time prioritized communications system.

 The exact voltages for a logical 0 or 1 depend on the physical layer used, but the basic principle of CAN requires that each node listen to the data on the CAN network including the transmitting node(s) itself (themselves).
 If a logical 1 is transmitted by all transmitting nodes at the same time, then a logical 1 is seen by all of the nodes, including both the transmitting node(s) and receiving node(s).
 If a logical 0 is transmitted by all transmitting node(s) at the same time, then a logical 0 is seen by all nodes.
 If a logical 0 is being transmitted by one or more nodes, and a logical 1 is being transmitted by one or more nodes, then a logical 0 is seen by all nodes including the node(s) transmitting the logical 1.
 When a node transmits a logical 1 but sees a logical 0, it realizes that there is a contention and it quits transmitting.
 By using this process, any node that transmits a logical 1, when another node transmits a logical 0, loses the arbitration and drops out.
 A node that loses arbitration re-queues its message for later transmission and the CAN frame bit-stream continues without error until only one node is left transmitting.
 This means that the node that transmits the first 1 loses arbitration.
-Since the 11 (or 29 for CAN 2.0B) bit identifier is transmitted by all nodes at the start of the CAN frame, the node with the lowest identifier transmits more zeros at the start of the frame, and that is the node that wins the arbitration or has the highest priority.
+Since the 11 bit (or 29bit for CAN 2.0B) identifier is transmitted by all nodes at the start of the CAN frame, the node with the lowest identifier transmits more zeros at the start of the frame, and that is the node that wins the arbitration or has the highest priority.